-- 1. the number of stakeholders involved, - 2. the variety of their stakes and concerns, - 3. the diversity of their functional, social and cultural backgrounds, and - 4. the diversity of their communicative and cognitive abilities.
+- 1. the number of stakeholders involved, - 2. the variety of their stakes and concerns, - 3. the diversity of their functional, social, and cultural backgrounds, and - 4. the diversity of their communicative and cognitive abilities.

 Effective communication can be very difficult when the social complexity is high.
-This calls for a shared meaning of key terms and concepts [19, 50, 144], as a prerequisite for a shared understanding of context, goals and issues and a shared commitment to the outcome.
+This calls for a shared meaning of key terms and concepts [19, 50, 144], as a prerequisite for a shared understanding of context, goals and issues, and a shared commitment to the outcome.

-2.4 Traditional approaches
+2.4 Traditional Approaches

-In this Section, we consider two traditional approaches for dealing with the earlier discussed challenges.
+In this section, we consider two traditional approaches for dealing with the earlier discussed challenges.
 The first approach is the use of strategy to focus change and/or transformation efforts in an enterprise.
-The second approach is programmatic steering of change, involving governance, programme management, project management and portfolio management.
+The second approach is programmatic steering of change, involving governance, program management, project management, and portfolio management.

-2.4.1 Strategy as a means to focus effort
+2.4.1 Strategy as a Means to Focus Effort

 In times of change, enterprises are hard pressed to make choices in order to survive.
 One of the disciplines that can be applied in making those choices at the enterprise level is strategic management.
-Strategic management is a combination of three main processes: strategy formulation, strategy implementation and strategy evaluation.
-It can be applied to coordinate the various aspects of management to enable an organisation to achieve its long term objectives.
+Strategic management is a combination of three main processes: strategy formulation, strategy implementation, and strategy evaluation.
+It can be applied to coordinate the various aspects of management to enable an organization to achieve its long term objectives.

-Organisations are commonly defined as a goal-oriented cooperative of people and means [32].
-There is no need to argue that organisations need some mechanism by which they can consciously make decisions about the way they deploy their resources.
-Even more, for organisations to sustain in the longer run, they need to make choices about their own future in relation to the environment.
-Organisations typically use strategies to focus their resources and efforts towards the achievement of goals.
-Based on reflections on future evolutions, those strategies express choices for main directions of their organisation.
+Organizations are commonly defined as a goal-oriented cooperative of people and means [32].
+There is no need to argue that organizations need some mechanism by which they can consciously make decisions about the way they deploy their resources.
+Even more, for organizations to sustain in the longer run, they need to make choices about their own future in relation to the environment.
+Organizations typically use strategies to focus their resources and efforts toward the achievement of goals.
+Based on reflections on future evolutions, those strategies express choices for main directions of their organization.

-The concept of strategy is usually related to other concepts, such as: mission, vision, goal and policies.
+The concept of strategy is usually related to other concepts, such as: mission, vision, goal, and policies.
 Several definitions of these concepts are in existence, for example:

-Mission - Overriding purpose in line with the values or expectations of stakeholders:

-Vision - Desired future state: the aspiration of the organisation;
+- Mission-Overriding purpose in line with the values or expectations of stakeholders; - Vision-Desired future state: the aspiration of the organization; - Strategy-Long-term direction; - Goal-General statement of aim or purpose; - Policy-A statement giving direction toward the achievement of goals.

-Strategy - Long-term direction;

-Goal - General statement of aim or purpose;

-Policy - A statement giving direction towards the achievement of goals.
+2.4 Traditional Approaches

-In [68], a strategy is positioned as the resultant of an organisation's mission and vision, while goals are formulated as concrete milestones towards the achievement of an organisation's vision.
-These terms can be related to each other, and positioned in three tiers (see Figure 2.3):
+In [68], a strategy is positioned as the resultant of an organization's mission and vision, while goals are formulated as concrete milestones toward the achievement of an organization's vision.
+These terms can be related to each other, and positioned in three tiers (see Fig. 2.3):

-- 1. On the first tier we find mission, the reason of existence for an organisation; - 2.
-The second tier provides a concretisation of the mission in terms of a vision and a strategy aiming to realize the vision; - 3.
-The third tier provides a further concretisation by refining the vision to goals and the strategy to policies.
+- 1. On the first tier, we find mission, the reason of existence for an organization; - 2.
+The second tier provides a concretization of the mission in terms of a vision and a strategy aiming to realize the vision; - 3.
+The third tier provides a further concretization by refining the vision to goals and the strategy to policies.